Closed Form Word Embedding Alignment: EMBEDDING ALIGNMENT : APPLICATIONS

 We perform a similar experiment between English and French, and see similar results.
-We first obtain $300$ dimensional embeddings for English and French words from the English and French wikipedia dumps, respectively.
-Then, we extract the embeddings for the most frequent $10{,}000$ words from the default Wikipedia dataset (that have translations in French) and their translations in French and align them using \AOR.
+We first obtain $300$ dimensional embeddings for English Wikipedia dump using \GloVe, and for French words from the FastText embeddings.
+Then, we extract the embeddings for the most frequent $10{,}000$ words from the default Wikipedia dataset (that have translations in French) and their translations in French and align them using \AOWts.
 We test before and after alignment, for each of these $10{,}000$ words, if their translation is among their nearest $1$, $5$, and $10$ neighbors.
-Before alignment, the fraction of words with its translation among its closest $1$, $5$ and $10$ nearest neighbors is $0.00$, $0.054$, and $0.054$ respectively, while after alignment it is $0.512$, $0.793$ and $0.848$, respectively.
+Before alignment, the fraction of words with its translation among its closest $1$, $5$ and $10$ nearest neighbors is $0.00$, $0.054$, and $0.054$ respectively, while after alignment it is $0.478$, $0.755$ and $0.810$, respectively.
 Table \ref{tbl : translation} lists some examples before and after translation.

-We perform a cross-validation experiment to see how this alignment applies to new words not explicitly aligned.
+We again perform a cross-validation experiment to see how this alignment applies to new words not explicitly aligned.
 On learning the rotation matrix above, we apply it to a set of $1000$ new 'test' French words (the translations of the next $1000$ most frequent English words in the default dataset) and bring it into the same space as that of English words as before.
 We test in this space of $22{,}000$ words now, if their translations are among the closest $1$, $5$ and $10$ nearest neighbors of the $2000$ new words ($1000$ French and their translations in English).
 Before alignment, the fraction of times their translations are among the closest $1$, $5$ and $10$ neighbors are $0.00$, $0.00$, and $0.00$, respectively.
-After alignment it is $0.343$, $0.576$, and $0.701$, respectively.
+After alignment it is $0.307$, $0.513$, and $0.698$, respectively.